 The VGLI Premium Problem

-Here is the critical issue with VGLI that most veterans don't realize until it's too late: premiums increase every five years based on your age, and they increase dramatically at older ages.
+Here is the critical issue with VGLI that most veterans don't realize until it's too late: premiums increase by age bracket, roughly every 5 years, and the jumps become dramatic after age 60.

 Age RangeVGLI Monthly Premium ($400K)Private Final Expense ($15K)